 During menopause, a woman’s risk of developing a serious disease like osteoporosis or a heart-related condition is elevated.
 The lower levels of hormones prevent the body from functioning well.
 Osteoporosis, a condition that involves a serious reduction in bone mass, is dangerous because it can lead to broken or crumbling bones.

 Studies have shown that hormone therapy can reduce the risk of osteoporosis.
 If you’ve been told by a doctor that your bone mass isn’t ideal, it’s important that you take preventative measures.
-Aside from starting HRT, they might include doing a lot of high-impact exercise, taking supplements, and eating a diet that contains a lot of calcium.
+Aside from starting HRT, they might include doing a lot of high-impact exercises, taking supplements, and eating a diet that contains a lot of calcium.

 How Does HRT Work?